Can Old Tests Do New Tricks for Resolving SWE Issues?: Problem Statement and Challenges

 Finding the optimal solution for an NP-hard problem may require exponential time or be infeasible.
 The goal of \approach is to select the minimal set of relevant sets to issue descriptions for use in agentic pipelines for reproduction test generation and patch validation, demanding a faster solution.
 For this reason, it adopts a greedy heuristic that sacrifices guaranteed optimality in exchange for significantly quicker computation (\S \ref{sec:greedy-algorithm}).

 \approach provides the first dedicated approach to issue-based test minimization, leveraging large language models and coverage analysis to systematically identify a test set that is both minimal and relevant to the issue.
 Minimality is essential in our problem formulation to reduce execution cost and avoid test flakiness.
 Solving this problem is crucial for downstream tasks in automated software engineering.
-A minimized, issue-relevant regression suite enables: \begin{enumerate} \item \textbf{Reproduction Test Generation.} By providing focused guidance on existing tests that cover suspicious functions, it increases the likelihood that LLM-based systems can generate fail-to-pass reproduction tests. \item \textbf{Patch Selection and Validation.} By ensuring that selected tests remain relevant to the issue, it improves the precision of patch validation, reducing both false positives and false negatives when ranking plausible patches. \end{enumerate}
+A minimized, issue-relevant regression suite enables: \begin{enumerate} \item \textbf{Reproduction Test Generation.} By providing focused guidance on existing tests that cover suspicious functions, it increases the likelihood that LLM-based systems can generate fail-to-pass reproduction tests. \item \textbf{Patch Selection and Validation.} By ensuring that selected tests remain relevant to the issue, it improves the precision of patch validation, reducing both false positives and false negatives when ranking plausible patches, while also serving as feedback when incorporated into a patch refinement loop. \end{enumerate}